beeldengeluid/open-images-browser/README.md

 ### About

-The [MediaScape project](https://www.vogin.nl/portfolio-item/mediascape-2019/) investigates the utility of [generous interfaces](http://www.digitalhumanities.org/dhq/vol/9/1/000205/000205.html) for audio-visual collections.
+The [MediaScape project](https://www.beeldengeluid.nl/en/knowledge/projects/mediascape) investigates how innovative interfaces can provide generous access to audiovisual collections in order to make connections between the interests of individuals and heritage objects.
 Or:

 > How to find happiness in AV collections without searching for it?